orochi-network/zkDatabase/README.md

 ## Introduction

 Data plays a critical role in any computational process, including the emerging Web3 era.
 In order to successfully transition to Web3, it is imperative to enhance accessibility and accuracy of data.
-The zkDatabase is a distributed storage engine that improves the availability of data.
-It utilizes Zero-Knowledge Proof to provide cryptographic authorization and encryption, ensuring the correctness of data.
-With zkDatabase, it's time for provable data, allowing developers to focus on developing their ideas, rather than managing the complexities of data storage and management.
+The zkDatabase use a distributed storage engine that improves the availability of data.
+It utilizes Zero-Knowledge Proof to  ensuring the correctness of data in verifiable manner.
+With zkDatabase, it's allow developers to focus on developing their ideas, rather than managing the complexities of data storage and management.

 **It's time for provable data.**